ANT 100 HUMAN ORIGINS

-Introduction to physical anthropology through detailed examination of exemplary case studies covering a broad range of topics in physical anthropology.
+Introduction to biological anthropology through detailed examination of exemplary case studies covering a broad range of topics in biological anthropology.
 The process of inquiry in physical anthropology, including initial conception of the research question, methodology, results, and conclusions.
-Ethics of physical anthropology research.
+Ethics of biological anthropology research.
 Offered occasionally.

 ANT 244 FOLKLORE AND LIFE